rosepearson/cylc-geofabrics/README.md

 The following section gives instructions for running GeoFabrics directly on the HPC.

 ## Instructions for a generic new HPC
-1. The recommended file structures is:
+1. The recommended folder structures is:
 ```
  - geofabrics
    |- GeoFabrics (the repo - https://github.com/rosepearson/GeoFabrics)